Malo Gusto: Lyon

 Malo Gusto started playing at the ASVF, later joining Bourgoin-Jallieu on a one-year spell, before entering the Lyon academy as an under-14, in a move resembling the one of his elder academy fellow Amine Gouiri.
 Gusto so happened to arrive in Lyon the same year that the club moved to the Stade des Lumières, in his home town.

 There he was part of the same generation as Florent da Silva, Yaya Soumaré and Rayan Cherki, eventually signing his first professional contract with the French club in December 2020.
 At that point he had already made a few appearance on the team sheet for Ligue 1 games under Rudi Garcia's management, while already having shown his talent in the Youth League and National 2, with the reserve.

 Malo Gusto made his professional debut for Lyon on 24 January 2021, replacing Bruno Guimarães on the 90th minute of a 5–0 Ligue 1 away win against their Derby du Rhône rivals of Saint-Étienne.
 Having made another short Ligue 1 appearance at the end of the season, the young defender signed a new contract with Lyon in June, tying him to the club until 2024.

 Gusto started his first game during Lyon's opening match against Brest on 7 August.
 By doing so he became the youngest defender to start a Ligue 1 game for OL since Samuel Umtiti.

-While still appearing to be behind Dubois in the right back hierarchy, Gusto still took the spotlight on several occasions under Bosz's direction, as he started games such as the 2–0 Europa League away win against Rangers or the 2–1 Ligue 1 away loss against Paris Saint-Germain.
+While still appearing to be behind Léo Dubois in the right back hierarchy, Gusto still took the spotlight on several occasions under Bosz's direction, as he started games such as the 2–0 Europa League away win against Rangers or the 2–1 Ligue 1 away loss against Paris Saint-Germain.

 Chelsea

 On 29 January 2023, Chelsea announced the signing of Malo Gusto on a deal until 2030.
-Lyon reported the transfer fee to be €30m plus €5m in bonuses.
+Lyon reported the transfer fee to be €30 million plus €5 million in bonuses.
 He was loaned back to Lyon until the end of the 2022–23 season.
 On 13 August, he made his debut for the club in a 1–1 draw against Liverpool in Chelsea's opening match of the 2023–24 season.
 On 24 September, he was shown his first red card in his career after Jarred Gillett went to the VAR monitor to review a late challenge he made on Lucas Digne in their home defeat to Aston Villa.

+The 2024–25 season saw Gusto deployed, alongside Reece James, as a midfielder as well as a full-back as Chelsea won both the Conference League and Club World Cup.
 On 8 November 2025, Gusto scored his first goal for Chelsea against Wolverhampton Wanderers, ending a run of 165 games without a goal.
+Gusto also scored and assisted Cole Palmer in a 2–0 victory over Everton on 13 December.